Picture of Alexander Brazie

 10. Design Den Discord

 The Design Den is different from the other servers in its focus on game design.
 The server has channels for level design, narrative design, general game design, and career resources.
-The server has an especially active community of level designers, so join up if looking to enter dialogue with that subdiscipline.
+Design Den has an especially active community of level designers, so join up if you’re looking to talk to people within that subdiscipline.
 The mod team includes two level designers: Kolbe Payne, a level design alum of Halo Infinite, and Ryan Cullum, a level designer at Airship Syndicate.

 Design Den Discord server

 Ryan Smith from Blizzard created the Design Den in summer 2020 to bring experienced designers together with novices.
-The lack of learning resources out there makes having this community important for building up the careers of the next generation.
+The lack of learning resources out there makes this community important for building up the careers of the next generation.
 The community has grown to 8,400 members.
 Designers post in the portfolio review and get comments every week.
 The server also runs its own game jam and keeps the community engaged with design community challenges, like in the case of Blocktober at the time of writing.
-Join up with /invite/thedesignden and stay in contact with other game designers!

 11. Microsoft Game Dev Discord